 Located between Norway and mainland Scotland, the Shetland Islands are made up of around 100 islands, 16 of which are inhabited – each with its own wonderful, individual character.

-There are larger islands like ‘the Mainland’ that, as well as boasting beautiful scenery and wildlife, are also home to some interesting and unique towns steeped in culture and history.
-Or, if you want to live somewhere even further off the beaten track, there are lots of smaller islands to choose from, which are home to only a few permanent residents.
+There are larger islands like ‘the Mainland’ that boast beautiful scenery and wildlife.
+They’re also home to some interesting and unique towns that are steeped in culture and history.
+If you want to live somewhere even further off the beaten track, you could check out some of the outer-lying islands like Unst and Yell.

 If you’d like to live near the sea, the Shetland Islands are a top choice as you’re never more than four miles from the shore.
 Home to some fantastic beaches like St Ninian’s (a sandy tombolo that connects the small isle to the mainland) and Breckon Sand’s on the island of Yell, they’re a delight to explore – even when the wind is howling.